kukuu/notifications/README.md

 Rich Interactive Customer Engagement for Gamification and Ecommerce.

-This is a PHP implementation of Rich Interactive Notification to deliver Text and Video from a Cloud SaaS platform.

-To implement a simple notification system that allows text messages and videos to be delivered using PHP, with log-in access control for an Administrator and a user, and with SaaS (Software as a Service) multi-tenancy features (Tenant ID and API key), you need to address the following key components:
+This is a PHP implementation of Rich Interactive Notification to deliver Text and Video from a Cloud based SaaS platform.
+The system allows text messages and videos to be delivered from a PHP application.
+It requires a log-in access control for an Administrator and a Tennant.
+The application is  a multi-tenancy system and requires Tenant ID and API key:

 ## Components of the Solution: